ellmetha/django-machina/README.rst

 Requirements
 ============

-Python 2.7+ or 3.4+, Django 1.11+.
+Python 3.4+, Django 1.11+.
 Please refer to the requirements_ section of the documentation for a full list of dependencies.

 .. _requirements: https://django-machina.readthedocs.org/en/latest/getting_started.html#requirements